Nancy Garden

 Nancy Garden (May 15, 1938 – June 23, 2014) was an American writer of fiction for children and young adults, best known for the lesbian novel Annie on My Mind.
-She received the 2003 Margaret Edwards Award from the American Library Association recognizing her lifetime contribution in writing for teens, citing Annie alone.
+She received the 2003 Margaret A. Edwards Award from the American Library Association recognizing her lifetime contribution in writing for teens (citing Annie on My Mind).

 Annie On My Mind was awarded the Lee Lynch Classic Award by the Golden Crown Literary Society in 2014, cited as one of the most important classics in lesbian literature.

+Early life and education

+Garden was born in 1938 in Boston.
+She was an only child.

+She earned a B.F.A.
+(1961) and an M.A.
+(1962) from Columbia University School of Dramatic Arts.
+Through school and for several years afterwards, Garden worked in theater, supplementing the work with odd jobs in offices, including freelance editorial work for various publishers.